Tree Ensemble Learner (Regression)

 Minimum child node size

-Minimum number of records in child nodes.
-It can be at most half of the minimum split node size (see above).
+Minimum number of records allowed in the child nodes after a split.
+Must not exceed half the minimum split node size.
 Note, this parameter is currently ignored for nominal columns if binary nominal splits are disabled.

 Use fixed root attribute

-If selected, the chosen column is used as the root split attribute in all decision trees -- even if the column is not in the attribute sample.
+Force the selected column to be used as the root split attribute in all trees -- even if the column is not in the attribute sample.

 Number of models

 Defines the sampling of attributes to learn an individual tree.
 This can either be a function based on the number of attributes (linear fraction or square root) or some absolute value.
-The latter can be used in conjunction with flow variables to inject some other value derived from the number of attributes (e.g. Breiman suggests starting with the square root of number of attributes but also trying to double/half that number).
+The latter can be used in conjunction with flow variables to inject some other value derived from the number of attributes (e.g. Breiman suggests starting with the square root of the number of attributes but also to try to double or half that number).

-Use different set of attributes for each tree node samples a different set of candidate attributes in each of the tree nodes from which the optimal one is chosen to perform the split.
-This option is used in random forests.
+Use a different set of attributes for each tree node samples a different set of candidate attributes in each of the tree nodes from which the optimal one is chosen to perform the split.
+This is the option used in random forests.

 Use static random seed